-NOTE: Fuel contents are protest able.
-However, the looser in the protest shall be responsible for all outside laboratory expenses associated with the protest.
+NOTE: Fuel contents are protestable.
+However, the loser in the protest shall be responsible for all outside laboratory expenses associated with the protest.

-26. Data Logger: The race committee reserves the right to install a sealed data logger on any competitor's engine prior to a race.
+- 26. Data Logger: The race committee reserves the right to install a sealed data logger on any competitor's engine prior to a race.
 The data logger will be used to assure that the competitor's engine complies with the engine rules by measuring engine RPM and/or engine spark timing.
-The conducting club's inspector will

-- 27. Routine Maintenance: All routine/owner maintenance is limited to engine oil change, spark plug change, spark plug cable change, replacement of fuel pressure regulator-must be set at factory specifications, engine timing setting, valve lash adjustment and replacement of valve springs and rockers, (valve adjustments must be set to factory specification, using only 1.7 ratio rocker arms).
+The conducting club's inspector will remove the data logger after the race and compare the recorded data to the manufacturer's specifications.
+Any engine found out of specification will be disqualified. - 27.
+Routine Maintenance: All routine/owner maintenance; is limited to engine oil change, spark plug change, spark plug cable change, replacement of fuel pressure regulator-must be set at factory specifications, engine timing setting, valve lash adjustment and replacement of valve springs and rockers, (valve adjustments must be set to factory specification, using only 1.7 ratio rocker arms).
 These services must be performed with the procedures and the original parts as outlined in the approved engine service manuals. - 28.
 Approved Outdrives: Outdrives are required to be standard production units.
 A production unit is defined as one that is available to the general public for recreational use, and is produced in quantities of 25, or more units per year.
 Any engine or outdrive manufacturer meeting the minimum quantity production criteria may apply to the Technical Committee for approval of their product for competition.
 Approval is subject to production quantity verification and determination that no competitive advantage will be realized.